sumanchapai/nvim-toggle-theme/README.md

 })
 ```

-Explanation of above code:
+Explanation for the setup above code:

 1. First we save the module (aka. library) in a local variable called `toggle`.

 2. We call the module's config function providing the required options which is a table of themes
    and a boolean indicating whether we want the first colorscheme provided to be set as the default.
 3. Then, outside of the module config, we are setting a keymap to call the module's Toggle function
    using our preferred key bindings.
 Note that this is done in the config function provided to lazy,
    not to the ToggleTheme module.

 ### Known Issues

-   1. If you're have another colorscheme installed like: tokyonight and its theme as option to `nvim-toggle-theme`,
+1. If you're ha1e another colorscheme installed like: tokyonight and you want to pass its theme as option to
-      you'll have to provided the full name like: `tokyonight-dark` or `tokyonight-day` instead of just `tokyonight`.
+   `nvim-toggle-theme`, you'll have to provided the full name like: `tokyonight-dark` or `tokyonight-day` instead of just `tokyonight`.
    The latter exhibits unknown behavior.